AtharvaVaidya/Gnosis-Task/README.md

 ## Notes

 1. The app follows the MVVM pattern, aided by Coordinators.
 2. The project follows SOLID priniciples as much as possible.
-The views are dependency-injectable, and s
+The views are dependency-injectable, and objects have a single defined responsibility.
+3. Although I haven't written any tests because of time constraints, the app is structured to be completely testable.